MirageNet/MirageStandalone/README.md

 Mirage is a rolling-release high-level API for the Unity Game Engine that provides a powerful, yet easy to use networking API.
 It is designed to work with Unity 3D and is available on GitHub.

+## Install

+Either add source code to your project, or add the [nuget package](https://www.nuget.org/packages/MirageNet.Mirage/)

 ## Adding Weaver to project